Clemapfel/crisp/docs/image/image.md

 ![](./drawn_line.png)

-As expected we set the horizontal elements of the matrix to 0, creating a black line from the top left corner to the bottom right corner.
+As expected we set the horizontal elements along the trace of the matrix to 0, creating a 1-pixel thick black line from the top left corner to the bottom right corner of the image.

 ## 3.3 Creating Images